Aavii07/Notetaking-App/README.md

 # Notetaking-App

-This is a notetaking app created from scratch using React Native and Typescript and utilizing Async Storage to store all the notes.
+This is a notetaking app created from scratch using React Native and Typescript and utilizing SQLite to store and manage all the notes.